cicsdev/cics-banking-sample-application-cbsa/etc/install/libertyUI/doc/CBSA_Liberty_UI_installation_deployment_guide.md

 2. Define the JVM CICS resources.

-3. Create a dropins directory.

-4. Edit the server.xml with the appropriate properties.
+3. Edit the server.xml with the appropriate properties.

-5. Deploy the Liberty UI application.
+4. Deploy the Liberty UI application.

 ### Assumptions: